Simply Business homepage

 4. Create strong passwords.

 Snowman, Sunshine, and Hello123 are among the most common and weakest passwords.
 Simple passwords are easy to remember, but they may be putting your business at risk.
-Ensure that your employees set a secure password and change it every three months.
-To enhance your security, consider implementing a multifactor authentication method.
+To enhance your security:

 5. Back up your data.